pandasuvm/amazon_clone/README.md

 # Amazon Clone Frontend

 Welcome to the Amazon Clone Frontend repository!
-This project is a frontend clone of the popular e-commerce website Amazon.
-It is built purely with HTML and CSS, making it a great learning resource for frontend development enthusiasts.
+This project is a basic replica of the homepage of the popular e-commerce website Amazon.
+It is built purely with HTML and CSS, providing a simple yet effective learning resource for frontend development enthusiasts.

 ## Table of Contents